Sergey-Stepin/masula.job-drone/drone/README.md

 ### Description

-Drones are registered and stored in the service database along with the medications lists they load and deliver
+Drones are registered and stored in the service database along with the medications lists which they load and deliver.

-Each list of medications for a delivery is packed in a load.
+Each list of medications for a delivery is packed in a load which is passed to the service, where it is validated and stored.

-The load is passed to the service where it is validated and stored.
+The load is checked against the following rules:
+- whether the total weight of the load is bearable for the drone
+- whether the drone is in available state (free to be loaded)
+- whether the drone has already a created load to carry
+- whether the drone's battery level is high enough (25% minimum)
+-
+Each medication is validated according to the requirements in TASK.md

+When the load is validated it is persisted in database together with the list of the medications.
-A load has the following attributes (apart from the list of the medications):
+A persisted load has the following attributes (apart from the list of the medications):
+- loadId (unique key)
 - createdAt
 - loadedAt
 - unloadedAt

-A load for a drone is checked according to the next rules:
-- whether the total weight of the load is bearable for the drone
-- whether the drone is in available state (free to be loaded)
-- whether the drone has already a created load
-- whether the battery level is enough (25% minimum) Each medication is validated according to the requirements in TASK.md

-When the load is successfully created it is persisted in database.
+- droneId

-After that the drone is supposed to receive the information pertaining to the new load, then physically load and deliver it, providing the information about its state (the communication with drones is out of the scope of this project).
+After that, the drone is supposed to physically load and deliver the medicines, exchanging the information with the service, pertaining its state, time of physical loading/unloading, etc.
+(the communication with drones is out of the scope of this project).
+Clients can obtain the respective information via the service.

-Periodically, in a separate thread, the service communicates with the registered drones, requesting their battery levels.
+Periodically, in a separate thread, the service requests battery levels of the registered drones.
-The period of the requesting is set as parameter <drone.battery-level.minimum-for-load> (see file src/main/resources/application.yml)
+The period of the requesting task is set as a parameter <drone.battery-level.minimum-for-load> (see file src/main/resources/application.yml)
-The received battery values are logged in rotating log-file logs/drone-monitor.log
+The received battery values are logged in a rotating log-file logs/drone-monitor.log

 The communication with drones is mocked with a class MockDroneCommunicator.java.
 It imitates the communication with a drone, acquiring its battery level.
-The mock just returns the battery level persisted in database at the time of the registration
+The mock just returns the battery level saved in database at the time of the registration

 ### Instruction